CohesityDMaaS/Automation/ExtendLastSnapShotOfMonth/README.md

 * -policyName: (optional) one or more policy names (comma separated)
 * -policyList: (optional) text file of policy names (one per line)
 * -includeReplicas: (optional) extend snapshots replicated to this cluster (default is local jobs only)
+* -includeSnapshotDay: (optional) includes the snapshot day (To correct being 1 day off)
+* -includecrossmonth: (optional) includes snaphsots that start before the last day of the month but end on that day
+* -includereversecrossmonth: (optional) includes snapshots that start on the last day of the month but end after it

 ## Note